triangularcover/mtc-infra-prod/README.md

-# mtc-infra-prod
+# This is prod terraform repository for infra developers.
-terraform Code for MTC
+The infra was last modified by: Triangular Cover